Looking for something else?

 Karp said there are several forces at work driving growth.
 Data keeps accumulating, and what is being stored is getting qualitatively richer.

-"Even in these trying times, nobody
+"Even in these trying times, nobody is throwing away data," he said.

 Karp said users are going to get more out of their existing storage hardware this year through the use of storage resource management software, which may pose a minor short-term problem for hardware vendors.